raspberrypilearning/hows-your-day/en/step_4.md

 --- task ---

-Test your program.

 When the simulator restarts, use a gesture to choose your mood.

-Press the `Button A+B` to check the responses for each mood you choose.
+Use your event to trigger your responses.

 --- /task ---